Trinity River water or watershed scenery in California

 If Trinity flows or rule changes make the steelhead plan too shaky, pivot to the McCloud for a trout-focused northern California day or to the lower Klamath only after confirming the separate reach and salmon-rule situation there.

-Verify CDFW's current Klamath-Trinity regulations, salmon quota updates, steelhead report-card requirements, and emergency notices before fishing the Trinity.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current Klamath-Trinity rules, salmon quota updates, steelhead report-card requirements, and emergency notices before fishing the Trinity.

 Lewiston tailwater context